 Distance: 88 miles

-Traveling south to north: The route begins at the junction of U.S. Highway 40 and Kansas Highway 27.
+Traveling south to north: The route begins in Sharon Springs, KS, at the junction of U.S. Highway 40 and Kansas Highway 27.
 Traveling north on Kansas Highway 27 the byway concludes at the Kansas/Nebraska state line.

 For more information about the Land & Sky Scenic Byway contact:Donna Price Land and Sky Scenic Byway 785-821-4170 Helen Dobbs Cheyenne County Development Corporation 785-332-3508